What is a normal testosterone level for your age?

 - Liver and kidney disease

 Normally, when testosterone levels get too high, the body detects this and prevents more being made.
 Finally, it’s thought that this negative feedback loop becomes overly sensitive with time, preventing testosterone release, even when testosterone levels are not particularly raised .

-Find out more about causes of low testosterone.
+Find out more about the causes of low testosterone.

 Find out more about how to take a finger-prick blood test.

-How can I minimise the rate of decline?
+How can I minimise the rate of declining testosterone?